AmittAshok/Shell_Script/README.md

-This are practice shell Script examples
+This are shell Script examples